 We skied toward Mt.
 Challenger by way of Easy Ridge.
 The travel was pleasant and brought us to Imperfect Impasse, a route that continued on exposed 4th class rock.
 It’s passable when there’s no snow clinging to it and you aren’t carrying a massive load that’s made even more impractical with the addition of skis.
 To avoid it in 2003, I used a low route and ever since then, I’ve found it easier to bypass any rock climbing by skiing low; although this time our snow ran out, so we walked over boulder fields to a gully (~4100′), after which we transitioned to climbing.
 In less than 45 minutes, we regained snow at 5000′ and soon reached Perfect Pass (~6300′), where we found dry ground with just enough space to pitch two tents.
 The first class accommodations with mountain air and valley views were among its finer qualities, not to mention nearby running water and granite slabs (the mountain alternative to couches which are, oddly, just as comfortable).

 As the sun went down, the snow that clung to rock slabs above Perfect Pass slid free and thundered onto our ascent route.
 While we were only in danger for perhaps a half an hour earlier that day, it showed that objective danger is real and omnipresent, a fact we most certainly aren’t blind to.
 Even so, it goes to show that no matter your tolerances out here, timing isn’t always as you’d expect.
-It can happen any time of day.
-Just as the massive blocks rolled out of sight and disappeared into the forests below, they dashed their masses into the mesh of green and white, where tree and snow line meet.
-The resulting boom ricocheted up and and down mountain sides and into valley glades far below, and quickly dissipated like so much smoke.
+Danger can suddenly appear any time of day, such as it did here.
+These are thoughts that linger long after the ice blocks crumpled into that low altitude mesh of green forest.
+The resulting boom ricocheted up and down mountainsides and into valley glades far down valley, and quickly dissipated like so much smoke.
 What followed were bird tweets from nearby Ptarmigan and the constant background noise of streams and rivers near and far.
+Calm greeted chaos, which out there comes as a matter of course.
+In the same vein, we watched the sun go down and soon chased it into darkness and blissful sleep.

 Our third day was a stay and slay day or at least that was my hope.
 I left everything I didn’t need and still my pack felt heavy, or at least it did until I put it on.
 You can’t fool my shoulders.
 They know the true measure of a packs weight and will go about reminding me of the fact, repeatedly.
 The days destination was Whatcom Peak and the Whatcom Glacier.
 A steep north face descended from there and my fingers were crossed that it would go.